ravanabdinli/WM1-Group6-Project-2/README.md

-# PROJECT #2 OF WEB & MOBILE I BY GROUP 6 (Abdinli Ravan and Aysel Panahova)
+# PROJECT #2 OF WEB & MOBILE I BY GROUP 6
 We will be developing a Recipe Manager App using React.
 The app will allow users to create, view, edit, delete, and organize recipes.
 Recipes will have attributes like ingredients, preparation steps, and tags to enhance usability.